sapegin/grunt-webfont/Readme.md

 Type: `boolean` Default: `false`

-When using `fontforge` enginge, If `false` fonts will generate a fix width for all their Glyphs equals to `fontHeight`, this will produce in most cases an extra blank space for each Glyphs.
-If set to `true` no extra space will be generated and each Glyph will have a width that will match its boundries
+When using the fontforge engine, if false, glyphs will be generated with a fixed width equal to fontHeight.
+In most cases, this will produce an extra blank space for each glyph.
+If set to true, no extra space will be generated.
+Each glyph will have a width that matches its boundaries.

 #### startCodepoint